Anarchism: Etymology, terminology, and definition

 While the term libertarian has been largely synonymous with anarchism, its meaning has more recently been diluted by wider adoption from ideologically disparate groups, including both the New Left and libertarian Marxists, who do not associate themselves with authoritarian socialists or a vanguard party, and extreme cultural liberals, who are primarily concerned with civil liberties.
 Additionally, some anarchists use libertarian socialist to avoid anarchism's negative connotations and emphasise its connections with socialism.
 Anarchism is broadly used to describe the anti-authoritarian wing of the socialist movement.
-(Note: In Anarchism: From Theory to Practice (1970), anarchist historian Daniel Guérin described it as a synonym for libertarian socialism, and wrote that anarchism "is really a synonym for socialism.
-The anarchist is primarily a socialist whose aim is to abolish the exploitation of man by man.
-Anarchism is only one of the streams of socialist thought, that stream whose main components are concern for liberty and haste to abolish the State."
-In his many works on anarchism, historian Noam Chomsky describes anarchism, alongside libertarian Marxism, as the libertarian wing of socialism.)
 Anarchism is contrasted to socialist forms which are state-oriented or from above.
 Scholars of anarchism generally highlight anarchism's socialist credentials and criticise attempts at creating dichotomies between the two.
 Some scholars describe anarchism as having many influences from liberalism, and being both liberal and socialist but more so.
-Many scholars reject anarcho-capitalism as a misunderstanding of anarchist principles.
+Many scholars reject that anarcho-capitalism is anarchist, saying that it is a misunderstanding of anarchist principles.
 (Note: Herbert L. Osgood claimed that anarchism is "the extreme antithesis" of authoritarian communism and state socialism.
 Peter Marshall states that "[i]n general anarchism is closer to socialism than liberalism. ...
 Anarchism finds itself largely in the socialist camp, but it also has outriders in liberalism.
 It cannot be reduced to socialism, and is best seen as a separate and distinctive doctrine."
 According to Jeremy Jennings, "[i]t is hard not to conclude that these ideas", referring to anarcho-capitalism, "are described as anarchist only on the basis of a misunderstanding of what anarchism is."
 Jennings adds that "anarchism does not stand for the untrammelled freedom of the individual (as the 'anarcho-capitalists' appear to believe) but, as we have already seen, for the extension of individuality and community."
 Nicolas Walter wrote that "anarchism does derive from liberalism and socialism both historically and ideologically. ...
 In a sense, anarchists always remain liberals and socialists, and whenever they reject what is good in either they betray anarchism itself. ...
 We are liberals but more so, and socialists but more so."
 Michael Newman includes anarchism as one of many socialist traditions, especially the more socialist-aligned tradition following Proudhon and Mikhail Bakunin.
 Brian Morris argues that it is "conceptually and historically misleading" to "create a dichotomy between socialism and anarchism.")